-You have found some masses or lumps on your pet.
+You have found some masses or lumps on your dog.
 Before you panic, you need to consult with your veterinarian.

 This information prescription explains some general terms used when talking about masses or lumps and describes the most commonly found ones on dogs and what to do after a diagnosis.

 Dogs get cancer at about the same rate as humans.
 But cats tend to get fewer cancers.
 While about 50% of the tumors found on the skin are malignant (not cancer-related), they can be cured by surgical removal as long as there has been no spread to the rest of the body (metastasis).

 When discussing masses or tumors with your veterinarian, it is helpful to understand what each term means so that communication is clear and understandable.